 - Public Intoxication

-Even though these offenses will usually be charged as first or second degree misdemeanors, it is important to take a first time offense seriously.
+Even though these offenses will usually be charged as first or second-degree misdemeanors, it is important to take a first-time offense seriously.
 In Florida, individuals who are convicted of misdemeanor crimes can face up to a year in jail, and/or be ordered to pay a fine of up to $1,000 in some cases.
-To give yourself the best chance of avoiding time behind bars, contact a Palm Beach criminal defense attorney as soon as possible.
+To give yourself the best chance of avoiding time behind bars, contact our criminal defense lawyer as soon as possible.

-Plea Bargaining: In exchange for a guilty plea, the defendant’s attorney can negotiate with the prosecution for penalties such as probation, house arrest, and rehab, in lieu of jail time.
+- Plea bargaining: In exchange for a guilty plea, we can negotiate with the prosecution for penalties such as probation, house arrest, and rehab, in lieu of jail time.

-Drug Court: If a first time offender is charged with a drug-related crime, and the defendant’s attorney can prove the offense was related to an addiction and that the offender could benefit from drug court, he or she may be able to have his or her charges dropped after completing a drug court program.
+- Drug court: If you are charged with a drug-related crime and our lawyer can prove the offense was related to addiction, your case may be handled in a drug court.
+There, you may be able to get your charges dropped after completing a drug court program.

-Intervention before Charges are Filed: In some instances, when an individual is able to show the offense was a one-time incident that likely will never happen again, as evidenced by an otherwise clean record, the State may refrain from officially filing charges.
+- Intervention before charges are filed: If we can convince the court that your alleged offense was a one-time incident that likely will never happen again, as evidenced by an otherwise clean record, the State may refrain from officially filing charges.

 Working Towards Your Best Interests from Start to Finish

 If you are facing criminal charges for the first time, it is vital to have our team of qualified criminal defense lawyers on your side.
 We’ve handled countless cases involving first-time offenders and recognize that these matters require special focus and care due to the client’s unfamiliarity with the process.
 As such, you can trust that we will inform you of your rights and what to expect throughout your case so you can feel prepared and confident.

 Professional, courteous, always available for any questions/updates and a genuinely nice person.- Cesar J.